AngelMizinov/LuckySlots/README.md

 ### Project: LuckySlots
-This is the final project of the July-2018 .NET Telerik Academy Aplha.
+This is the final project of the July-2018 .NET Telerik Academy Alpha.

 ### Overview
 - Project for educational purposes.